apache/logging-log4php/docs/appenders/mail.rst

 ``LoggerAppenderMail`` appends log events via email.

-This appender does not send individual emails for each logging requests but will collect them in a buffer and send them all in a single email once the appender is closed (i.e. when the script exists).
-Because of this, it may not appropriate for long running scripts, in which case `LoggerAppenderMailEvent`_ might be a better choice.
+This appender can either send individual emails for each log message (bufferCount = 0) or collect them in a buffer and send them in batches (bufferCount > 0).

-.. _LoggerAppenderMailEvent: mail-event.html

 .. warning::